YoavCodes/salmon/readme.md

 - so since we attach these modules into the "global" server object(which wouldn't normally be global only within the main high.js ie: local in the context of modules) the `this` keyword inside these modules now references the entire `high` object. so you get this functionality without having to do anything special in the modules themselves.

 ## Helper Functions
+Available on both front and back-end:

-- Execute any function with named variables.
+- Execute any function with named argument pairs.
 - Get and Set nodes in any object using a recursive dot.notation syntax that supports embedded foreign keys to the same or other objects.
 - A robust search that lets you find and return matching values or branches in any object.
-- Automatic next generation JSONP form handling with fallbacks.
+- Automatic next generation JSONP form handling with fallbacks for compatible ajax that supports file uploads cross platform.
 - a lot more...

 ## Templates